The History of the Irish Alps

 Ferguson, 55, is a journalist in Arlington, Massachusetts.
 He grew up in Northern New Jersey.
 But much of his heart and soul resided at that lost building in the Catskills.
 As a child, he spent nearly every summer there among a clan of Irish immigrants and first-generation natives in what was known as the Irish Alps.

 What the Borscht Belt was to Jews, the area around East Durham was to the Irish.
 It was far less well known, and Ferguson had wanted to write about it for years, but the words never came.
 The pictures of the fire showed him a better way.
-He has produced Dancing at the Crossroads: The Irish Catskills, an independent film that will air in March on WMHT, the PBS affiliate in Troy.
-(See below for schedule.)
+He has produced Dancing at the Crossroads: The Irish Catskills, an independent film that aired last March on WMHT, the PBS affiliate in Troy.

 “It was such a bizarre place,” Ferguson recalls.
 “The town was completely transformed into an Irish town in summers.
 It’s where my parents met, and where many Irish couples met, on the dance floor.
 It’s where I learned to dance.
 It was charming and odd in so many ways, and hard to describe in words, and the fire prompted me to go into film.
 It needs moving images and sound, because it is so imbued with music and dance.
 It’s obvious, really.”